awpenn/edam_onto/README.md

 # still to figure out
     - how to change text of root node to not be `EDAM` (not in edam_extended.json onto schema)

+# Inclusion in node application
+- clone edam-browser (or whatever the name is that holds the browser app files) into the root of nodejs (or wherever)
+- import {PythonShell} from 'python-shell' (npm install beforehand)
+- find directions for using Babel to compile for ES6 (wont have to do if using in react-app?)
+	- be sure to include build script in package.json and call build in "start" script before running main app
+- python-shell runs python3, so have to change start-edam-browser-whatever.py start script to reflect this import http.server import socketserver
+        Handler = http.server.SimpleHTTPRequestHandler

+        httpd = socketserver.TCPServer(("", PORT), Handler)

+- run script and vis browser will be at localhost:20080/edam-browser